 Over the past year, we’ve been bombarded with requests about DDI (DNS, DHCP, IPAM).
-If you’re in the market for a DDI solution, let me give you a rundown of some important points to consider.
+If you’re in the market for such a solution, let me give you a rundown of some important points to consider.

 1. Enterprise vs. provider solution

-When looking for a DDI solution it’s important to know for whom the solution was originally developed.
-Many DDI providers are enterprise application developers who do not understand the unique requirements of a service provider.
+When looking for a DDI solution it's important to know for whom the solution was originally developed.
+Many DDI vendors are enterprise application developers who do not understand the unique requirements of a service provider.
 Their solutions might work for a large enterprise with 50,000 IP addresses, but that’s not going to cut it for operators.
-Service providers are like enterprise networks on steroids, with upwards of a million addresses, and many DDI solutions simply can’t meet provider demands.
+Service providers are like enterprise networks on steroids, with upwards of a million addresses, and many solutions simply can’t meet provider demands.

 2. Resiliency and redundancy

-In an enterprise, if DDI fails, while embarrassing, it’s contained within the organization.
-If DDI fails for a service provider, however, it’ll be front-page news.
+In an enterprise, if DDI fails, while embarrassing, it's contained within the organization.
+If DDI fails for a service provider, however, it'll be front-page news.
 Subscribers will voice their dissatisfaction, and some may even defect to the competition.
-DDI functionality, especially DNS and DHCP, is crucial to delivering services to subscribers.
+IP resource management functionality, especially DNS and DHCP, is crucial to delivering services to subscribers.
 Any failure has repercussions on future earnings and will possibly be a career-changing moment for the person who chose the unreliable solution.
-So when choosing a DDI solution, look for a vendor who has the expertise and experience in managing millions of devices; it will help ensure your your services remain highly available and reliable.
+So when choosing a solution, look for a vendor who has the expertise and experience in managing millions of devices; it will help ensure your services remain highly available and reliable.